-A plumber is very important.
-You might have experienced something that you wish you could fix but you don’t have the knowledge to do so.
+A plumber is essential.
+You might have experienced something that you wish to fix, but you don’t possess the know-how.
 This post will guide you on how to be a plumber.

-That aside, plumbing is probably one of the biggest fields in the building industry.
+That aside, plumbing is probably one of the most significant fields in the building industry.
 It can be well paying and better compared to others.
 There are not so many plumbers who are licensed.
 That makes it possible to have a job without having to compete so much.

-For you to get a chance here, you however have to undergo some training and gain experience before getting licensed to become a certified plumber.
+However, to get a chance here, you have to undergo some training and gain experience before getting licensed to become a certified plumber.
 You might then be wondering how to get there.
 Let’s see what is required.

 - Install, fix, repair water, conducting liquid and gas pipes

 - Repair, install water heaters and tankless water heaters